Master-Branch-Software/ufemtizm/README.md

 ### Pre-built Installers

-Download the installer for your platform from the [releases page](https://github.com/yourusername/UnfuckMyTimeZoneMath/releases):
+Download the installer for your platform from the [releases page](https://github.com/RayParkerBassPlayer/UnfuckMyTimeZoneMath/releases) or check the `installers/` directory:

 - **macOS**: `unfuck-my-timezone-math-1.0.0-Darwin.dmg`
 - **Linux**: `unfuck-my-timezone-math-1.0.0-Linux.deb`